phys-jychen/dss-pid/README.md

 iPID -b -t [tree]
 ```

-Eventually, you can see the output file containing the data obtained during training and test (`TMVAMulticlass.root`) in your current directory.
+Eventually, you can see the output file containing the data obtained during training and test in your current directory.

 Possibly you need to know the performance of BDT on the validation dataset or apply it to other scenarios.
 In either case, execute:
 ```shell